camunda/camunda-docs-manual/content/update/minor/79-to-710/jboss.md

 The following steps are required to update the Camunda web applications Cockpit, Tasklist, and Admin on a JBoss/Wildfly instance:

 1. Undeploy an existing web application with a name like `camunda-webapp`
-2. Download the Camunda web application archive from our [Maven Nexus Server][webapp-jboss].
+2. Download the Camunda web application archive from our [Artifact Repository][webapp-jboss].
    Alternatively, switch to the private repository for the enterprise version (credentials from license required).
    Choose the correct version named `$PLATFORM_VERSION/camunda-webapp-jboss.war`.
 3. Deploy the web application archive to your JBoss/Wildfly instance.